Updated April 7, 2024

 Tighten pant legs at the ankles to keep footwear clean and dry inside.
 Prevent bugs or leeches from climbing up inside.
 Keep loose pants from interfering with a bicycle chain.
 Duct tape will do the trick but a better solution is to carry a couple of elasticized straps with velcro at each end.
 See Cruise dollar store aisles for travel products for a description.

 Some packing cubes all look the same.
-One solution to knowing what’s inside is to create labels using pieces of masking tape.
+One solution to knowing what’s inside is to create labels using pieces of duct tape.

 Reinforce the spine or dog-eared covers of a travel guide or journal.